SeqWare/queryengine/seqware-queryengine-webservice/README.md

 ## Database connectivity

 If you want your web service to talk to a query engine back-end, please ensure that your .seqware/settings file is setup as described in seqware-queryengine/README.md

+## IDE

+For quicker debugging, it is possible to setup an Apache Tomcat server in NetBeans.
+This way you will be able to run, debug, and quickly apply code changes from within your IDE.